Slack Threads: Best Friend Or Arch Enemy?

 The same is true for starting Slack threads with Webex users.
 If you’ve got a stubborn colleague who always used Webex, you no longer need to revert to emailing them because they don’t use Slack and you don’t use Webex.

-If you want to start a Slack thread and share it with contractors or customers who prefer Webex, you can create a universal channel to glue the two platforms together.
+If you want to start a Slack thread and share it with colleagues who prefer Webex, you can use chat interoperability to glue the two platforms together.

-Once installed, you can send messages (including threads) from your Slack to your colleague or external contact’s Webex account.
+Once installed, you can send messages (including threads) from your Slack to your colleague’s Webex account.

 8 – How do I follow a Slack thread?

 By default, when you reply to a message in a thread, you are following the thread.
 This means you will get notifications for any replies to that message.

 If you have custom Slack notifications, whatever you have configured will apply here.
 So, don’t worry about threads creating unwanted notifications.

 If you see a thread that you wish to follow – but haven’t contributed to – you can still follow the thread for updates.